IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 CE (e.g. VLAN, IP address, routing protocol, etc.).

 Technology domain:
-: short for "switching technology domain", defined as "region" in
+: Short for "switching technology domain", defined as "region" in
 {{!RFC5212}}, where the term "region" is applied to (GMPLS) control domains.

 PNC Domain:
-: part of the network under the control of a single PNC instance.
+: Part of the network under the control of a single PNC instance.
 It is subject to the capabilities of the PNC which technology is controlled.

+Optical PNC (O-PNC):
+: A PNC controlling an optical network domain.

+Packet PNC (P-PNC):
+: A PNC controlling a packet network domain.

 Port:
 : The physical entity that transmits and receives physical signals.